roro123921/customer-churn-prediction/README.md

 # Customer Churn Prediction Using Machine Learning

-A machine learning project that predicts customer churn and identifies key factors influencing customer retention using customer behaviour and service data.
+A machine learning project developing a classification pipeline to predict customer churn and identify key factors influencing customer retention using customer behaviour and service data.

+---

 ## Overview

-Customer churn is a major challenge for businesses, particularly in industries such as banking and telecommunications where retaining existing customers is more cost-effective than acquiring new ones.
+Customer churn is a major challenge for businesses, particularly in industries such as telecommunications, banking, and subscription services, where retaining existing customers is often more cost-effective than acquiring new ones.

-This project develops a machine learning model to predict customers who are likely to leave a service.
-The goal is to identify key factors contributing to churn and provide insights that businesses can use to improve customer retention strategies.
+This project aims to develop a machine learning model that predicts whether a customer is likely to leave a service and analyses the factors contributing to churn behaviour.

+The project follows a complete data science workflow:

+- Data preparation
+- Exploratory data analysis
+- Feature engineering
+- Machine learning modelling
+- Model evaluation
+- Business insights

 ---

 ## Business Problem

-Customer churn directly impacts revenue and long-term customer relationships.
+Customer churn directly impacts revenue, customer relationships, and long-term business growth.

-The objective of this project is to:
+The objectives of this project are to:

-- Predict whether a customer is likely to churn.
+- Predict customers who are likely to churn.
-- Identify the most important factors influencing churn.
+- Identify important factors influencing customer churn.
-- Provide actionable insights to support customer retention strategies.
+- Provide insights that support customer retention strategies.

-This project simulates a real-world analytics workflow used by organisations to improve customer experience and reduce customer loss.
+This project simulates a real-world analytics workflow used by organisations to understand customer behaviour and improve retention outcomes.

 ---

 ## Dataset

-Dataset:
-Customer Churn Prediction Dataset
+**Dataset:** Customer Churn Prediction Dataset

-Source:
-[Insert dataset source]

-Description:
+**Source:** To be added

-The dataset contains customer demographic, account, service usage and behavioural information.
+The dataset contains customer demographic, account, service usage, and behavioural information.

 Key features include: